 Uzo Aduba – “Orange is the New Black”

-Four years in and I still don’t see the humor in this show.
+FIVE years in, and not only has the show long since jumped the shark, I still don’t see the humor in it.
 And, having made a real effort to struggle through a few episodes, I also don’t really get why everyone thinks she’s so fantastic.
-But, I’m constantly told she is…so, maybe she is…
+It’s a safe choice.
+And since it is at the expense of the women listed above, a terrible choice.

 Jane Fonda – “Grace & Frankie”